 IPT (Inventor), PRT (NX), SLDPRT (SolidWorks), PRT (Pro/ENGINEER), X_T or X_B (Parasolid), G (Granite), STEP, IGES, SAT, DWF, JT, STL, IDW (Inventor Drawing), DWG drawings, DXF Drawings.

 In our collection of tutorials about modelling with CAD software, you will find our tutorial about Inventor software containing all the steps required to help you create your 3D model, and how to use Inventor.
 Once you have created your file, don’t forget to export it in STL to be able to print it more easily!
 If you have difficulty performing this export, our transfer a 3D file section explains how to do so with Inventor software.

-If you need help printing a file you designed with Inventor, refer to our eBook, "Fix your Files" and our "Repair Your 3D File" guide.
+If you need help printing a file you designed with Inventor, refer to our eBook, “Fix your Files“.
 These resources will help you improve your 3D files to make them printable!